to77e/word-of-wisdom/README.md

 # word-of-wisdom

 This application implements a TCP server designed to provide inspirational quotes from the "Word of Wisdom" book.
-The server is protected from potential DDOS attacks using the Proof of Work (PoW) consensus mechanism.
-This ensures that clients must perform computational work before gaining access to the server.
+The server is protected from potential DDOS attacks using the Proof of Work (PoW) consensus mechanism, ensuring that clients must perform computational work before gaining access to the server.
+Additionally, the server employs a challenge-response protocol to further bolster its security measures.
 ## Features

 - TCP server with PoW protection against DDOS attacks.